snanacha/Upgradable_smart_contract/README.md

-UPGRADABLE ERC20 SMART CPNTRACT USING OPENZEPPELIN LIBRARY
+UPGRADABLE ERC20 SMART CONTRACT USING OPENZEPPELIN LIBRARY
 ----------------------------------------------------------

 ** Smart contracts are immutable, by design.
 But software quality heavily depends on the ability to upgrade and patch source code to produce iterative releases.
 Even though blockchain-based software profits significantly from the technology’s immutability, still a certain degree of mutability is needed for bug fixing and potential product improvements.